 The ruling Justice and Development Party (AKP) — under the tutelage of President Recep Tayyip Erdogan, even though he is constitutionally prohibited from engaging in party politics — seeks to turn Turkey into a presidential system unencumbered by the checks and balances seen in presidential systems in the West.

-The AKP is supported by the right-wing Nationalist Action Party (MHP) in this endeavor.
+The AKP is supported by the right-wing Nationalist Movement Party (MHP) in this endeavor.

 If the proposed constitutional changes are adopted, Erdogan will have control over the legislature — which will remain in place, albeit with reduced powers — and the judiciary; a "yes" vote would make him Turkey’s sole ruler.